linkwarden/docs/docs/self-hosting/sso-oauth.md

 | AUTHENTIK_CLIENT_ID           | -       | Client ID                                                                                |
 | AUTHENTIK_CLIENT_SECRET       | -       | Client Secret.                                                                           |

+Administrators are required to also set the environment variable `NEXTAUTH_URL=https://linkwarden.my-doma.in/api/v1/auth` and ensure a JWT signing key is selected in Authentik's Application settings.

 ## Battle.net

 The variables you need to configure to enable support for Battle.net (OIDC):